TaatiTeam/MotionEncoders_parkinsonism_benchmark/README.md

 ## Acknowledgement
-Special thanks to the dataset creators for releasing their clinical dataset:
+Special thanks to the creators of the dataset for making their clinical data publicly available:
 - [A public data set of walking full-body](https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2023.992585/full)

 Our code also refers to the following repositories.
 We thank the authors for releasing their codes.